Kumkum Bhagya: Casting

 Shabbir Ahluwalia, who was also cast in Ekta's TV series Kayamath, was selected to portray the lead role of Abhishek Prem Mehra.
 Ahluwalia made his comeback after Zee twenty years.
 Actress Sriti Jha landed the lead role in the show.
 Mrunal Thakur was selected to portray the second leading role of Bulbul while Arjit Taneja was cast opposite her.
 In May 2014, Shikha Singh entered the show as the main antagonist Alia Mehra, while Madhurima Tuli was cast to portray the negative role of Tanu.
 Later, Tuli had to shoot for her film Baby so, this role was later played by Leena Jumani from September 2014.
 Actor Faisal Rashid was selected to portray the role of Suresh (Pragya's fiancé) who played an important role in April–May 2014, but in May 2015 he quit the series.
 Actress Supriya Shukla was cast to play the role of Sarla Arora, while Madhu Raja played the role of Daljeet Arora.
 Other supporting cast members include Samikssha Batnagar, Ankit Mohan, Charu Mehra and Amit Dhawan.
 Bhatnagar, who portrayed the supporting role of Mitali was replaced by Swati Anand within the month of launch while Anurag Sharma replaced Amit.
 In 2015, Neel Motawani (who was also cast in other shows of Ekta) was selected to play the negative role of Neel; while in June 2015 Nikhil Arya entered the series playing the role of main male antagonist Nikhil Sood.

 In December 2015, Mrunal Thakur opted out from the show and was to be replaced by Kajol Shrivastava, however the character of Bulbul was phased out of the series after Mrunal's departure.
 In August 2016, Ankit Mohan quit the show so his character left as well.
 In September 2016, Arjit Taneja quit the show and was replaced by Vin Rana.
 In October 2016, Nikhil Arya was replaced by Rujut Dahiya.
 In July 2017, actress Ruchi Savarn entered the show as Purab's new love interest.
 Mishal Raheja as King Singh and Kaurwakee Vashista as Kiara Mehra entered the show after the leap.
 Actor Abeer Adil was cast in 2018 as King's cousin Tarun and Roma Bali as Tarun's mother.

 In March 2019, a twenty-year leap was introduced with which several new characters entered in the show and became pivotal characters.
 In March 2019, Mugdha Chaphekar, Krishna Kaul and Naina Singh were introduced as leads of the second generation who play Prachi, Ranbir and Rhea respectively alongside Sriti and Shabbir.
 In August 2020, Naina left the show as she was not happy playing a negative role anymore and Pooja Banerjee replaced Singh as Rhea.
-In February 2022, Pooja Banerjee quit the show because her due date was near, and she was replaced by Tina Ann Philip.
+In February 2022, Pooja Banerjee quit the show due to her pregnancy, and she was replaced by Tina Ann Philip.
+In February 2022, Jha and Ahluwalia officially quit the show after seven and half years as the story progressed on from their characters.
+They had last shot for the show in November 2021.